droglenc/NCNRS349/modules/CEX/SizeStructure1_CEX1.md

 &nbsp;

 #### Data
-Data from the sampling collected by the students were stored in `Sheet1` of [Whittlesey2011.xlsx](../RESOURCES/Whittlesey2011.xlsx).
+Data from the sampling collected by the students were stored in [Whittlesey2011.csv](https://raw.githubusercontent.com/droglenc/NCNRS349/gh-pages/modules/RESOURCES/Whittlesey2011.csv).
 The variables in this data set are defined as follows,

 * `study`: The name of the study.
 * `netID`: A unique label for each day of sampling.